The Story of the Kelly Gang: Cast

-In her memoirs, Viola Tait claimed the part of Ned was played by a Canadian stunt actor, who deserted the project part way through.
+In her memoirs, Viola Tait claimed the part of Ned was played by a Canadian stunt actor, who deserted the project partway through.

 A 1944 article said the actors came from Cole's Dramatic Company.
 This article claims the Taits were not in the film.
+However, another article the following year from the same publication confirms the Taits' involvement.

 Production

 Shooting of the film reportedly involved a budget variously estimated between £400 (Gibson) and £1,000 (Tait) and took six months.
-While it is now commonly accepted that the Tait's experienced older brother Charles directed the film, only ten years after it was made, pioneer Australian director W. J. Lincoln claimed it was actually "directed by Mr Sam Crews [sic], who... worked without a scenario, and pieced the story together as he went along."
+While it is now commonly accepted that the Taits' experienced older brother Charles directed the film, only ten years after it was made, pioneer Australian director W. J. Lincoln claimed it was actually "directed by Mr Sam Crews [sic], who... worked without a scenario, and pieced the story together as he went along."
 Lincoln also claimed that "the principal characters were played by the promoters and their relatives, who certainly made no pretensions to any great histrionic talent."

 Viola Tait's memoirs, published in the early 1970s, identifies Charles as being chosen as director because of his theatrical experience.
 Her account confirmed that many of the extended Tait family and their friends appeared in scenes.

 Much of the film was shot at Charterisville, a property leased by Lizzie Tait's family as a dairy farm and artists' colony near Heidelberg, now a suburb of Melbourne.
 Other scenes in the film may have been shot in the suburbs of St Kilda (indoor scenes), and possibly Eltham, Greensborough, Mitcham, and Rosanna.
 The Victoria Railways Department assisted by providing a train.

 Costumes were possibly borrowed from E. I. Cole's Bohemian Company, and members of the troupe may have also performed in the film.
 According to Viola Tait, Sir Rupert Clarke loaned the suit of Kelly armour his family then owned for use in the film.